Rockstar reportedly canned GTA 4 and Red Dead Redemption remasters

 Either way, it looks like we're still not getting Red Dead Redemption or GTA 4 remasters.
 However, it's worth noting that you can still play the original Red Dead Redemption on new-gen Xbox Series X/S console via backwards compatibility, and the game from Rockstar rarely retails at a premium price point.

-The same can't be said for GTA 4, however.
-The game currently isn't backwards compatible with any new-gen gaming console, and so unfortunately it's stranded on the Xbox 360 and PS3 consoles.
-Fans have been pining for a re-release of the beloved game for years, but according to this new report from the leaker, it doesn't look like they're getting that remaster anytime soon, if ever.
+The same can be said for GTA 4, which can also be played on Xbox Series X/S consoles via backwards compatibility.
+Despite this though, fans have been pining for a re-release of the beloved game for years, but according to this new report from the leaker, it doesn't look like they're getting that remaster anytime soon, if ever.

 Another report claimed a Red Dead Redemption remaster was planned as of November 2021, but nothing has come of the claim since.